 If you decide to take this step:

-If you have medical reasons for missing the deadline, ask your GP or another medical professional to provide you with a written letter explaining how your medical condition has affected your ability to put your claim in on time.
+If you have medical reasons for missing the deadline, ask your GP or another medical professional to provide you with a written letter.
+This should explain how your medical condition has affected your ability to put your claim in on time.

 - To clarify what your claim is about and what the employer's defence is.

-- ordering parties to provide copies of all documents relevant to the case
+- Ordering parties to provide copies of all documents relevant to the case.

 - To set a date for the final hearing of your claim.